 Broaden the topic even further, to marketing and public relations, and you’ll see the possibilities are nearly endless – from copywriting for advertisements to writing press releases, to managing public relations campaigns.
 Then there’s the broad category of social media: managing Twitter accounts or Facebook pages for brands.
 Helping firms make and execute on Search Engine Optimization plans.
 And if you are handy with art and photography, don’t forget Instagram and the potential to make money as an influencer.

 Computer programmers can often call the shots when taking part-time gig work; there just aren’t enough app programmers or e-commerce site developers in the world yet.
 The good thing about this line of work is that there are plenty of computer programmer jobs to be found.
 The more advanced the programming language, the better the pay.
-But a host of coding boot camp programs available (online) promise to make a programmer out of almost anyone within a couple of months.
+But a host of online coding boot camps can make a programmer out of anyone within a couple of months.

 Taking a course like that can open a lot of doorways to lower-level language gigs, which can then lead to better-paying jobs for more sophisticated tasks.
 Of course, those who work full-time in software development need to be careful about their employer’s moonlighting rules.
 But even if you don’t see yourself as a coder, don’t write off work from home opportunities created by tech firms.